 On July 16, 2018, the Company amended its credit agreement with Amegy Bank to provide for an additional term loan of up to \$1.0 million that could be drawn by the Company through July 12, 2019, for the purpose of repurchases of its common stock.
-The additional term loan is evidenced by a promissory note bearing interest at 5.15% per annum and was payable in monthly installments of interest only through July 12, 2019.
-Thereafter, the note is payable in monthly installments sufficient to fully amortize the outstanding principal balance in 60 months with the balance of principal and accrued interest due on July 12, 2023.
+The additional term loan is evidenced by a promissory note bearing interest at 5.15% per annum and was payable in monthly installments of interest only through July 12, 2019, followed by 47 equal payments of principal and interest computed on a 60-month amortization schedule.

-Amounts outstanding under the additional term loan reduce the availability under the Company's revolving line of credit with Amegy Bank.
 On August 1, 2018, the Company drew \$0.7 million of the additional term loan and used the proceeds to fund the purchase of 100,000 shares of its common stock in a private transaction.
 On December 12, 2018, the Company drew \$0.3 million of the additional term loan and used the proceeds to partially fund a purchase of 50,000 shares of its common stock in a private transaction.
-As of June 30, 2021, a total of \$0.6 million was outstanding on the term loan.
+On August 31, 2021, the Company prepaid, without penalty, the \$0.6 million remaining balance of the additional term loan.
+As of September 30, 2021, there was no outstanding balance on the term loan.

-Reduced outstanding accounts receivable available as collateral under the Company's credit agreement with Amegy Bank has limited access to additional financing.
-Net losses in recent periods have also impacted compliance with the financial covenants under the Amegy Bank credit agreement, further impeding the Company's ability to obtain additional financing.
 On March 26, 2020, the Company entered into a Thirteenth Amendment to Credit Agreement (the "Thirteenth Amendment") with Amegy Bank.
 The Thirteenth Amendment amended the minimum net worth covenant to require the Company to maintain tangible net worth (as defined therein) of \$4.0 million, determined on a quarterly basis.
 Under the Thirteenth Amendment, Amegy Bank also waived an existing default caused by the Company's failure to satisfy the previously required \$20.0 million minimum net worth covenant as of December 31, 2019.
 On May 12, 2020, the Company entered into a Fourteenth Amendment to Credit Agreement (the "Fourteenth Amendment") with Amegy Bank.
 The Fourteenth Amendment amended the line of credit to reduce the maximum borrowing capacity to \$3.0 million.
-Under the Fourteenth Amendment, Amegy Bank also waived an existing default caused by the Company's failure to satisfy both the minimum fixed charge coverage ratio through March 31, 2020 and minimum tangible net worth as of March 31, 2020.
+Under the Fourteenth Amendment, Amegy Bank also waived an existing default caused by the Company's failure to satisfy both the minimum fixed charge coverage ratio through March 31, 2020 and the minimum tangible net worth as of March 31, 2020.
 The Company obtained waivers from Amegy Bank of its failures to satisfy the fixed charge coverage ratio, the minimum tangible net worth, and the borrowing base for the quarters ended June 30, 2020 and September 30, 2020.
-On November 10, 2020, the Company entered into a Fifteenth Amendment to Credit Agreement (the "Fifteenth Amendment") with Amegy Bank.
-The Fifteenth Amendment waived the minimum tangible net worth covenant until December 31, 2021, after which a minimum tangible net worth of \$1.5 million will be required.
-The Fifteenth Amendment also revised the minimum tangible net worth ocvenant until December 31, 2021 based on the preceding six month period, tested at
+On November 10, 2020, the Company entered into a Fifteenth Amendment to Credit Agreement (the "Fifteenth Amendment waived the minimum tangible net worth or \$1.5 million will be required.
+The Fifteenth Amendment waived the calculation of the fixed charge coverage ratio such that it was tested at December 31, 2020 based on the preceding six month period, tested at March 31, 2021 based on the preceding nine month period, and tested at June 30, 2021 and subsequent periods using a twelve month rolling period.
+The Company was in compliance with its bank covenants as of September 30, 2021.